JimGalvan/ToDo/README.md

 2. Open the project on IntelliJ, and run the main method inside class 'Launcher' under /src/ToDo/

 # Features and improvements in progress
-- Use of Hibernate and Derby DB for data persistance.
+- Use of Hibernate and Derby DB for better data storing and handling.
+(This will replace the JSON file to store data)
 - More icons and label functionality.
+- Data binding pattern for better design.

 ## NOTE: To see incomplete updates progress, go to brach: 2022Updates